 Political science provides a broad liberal arts education while focusing on politics and public life.
 The department prides itself on its interdisciplinary nature and many Political Science students double major in a variety of fields.
 Recruiters and advisors value the diverse and broadly applicable skill set developed as a part of a political science education, including organization, analysis, and communication.
 We highlight a few key alumni to further demonstrate the diversity of career paths available.
 Studying political science equips students with widely applicable skills that prepare them for a diverse range of careers in different fields.

 97% of Political Science graduates are employed or in advanced study programs within one year after graduation.
-Some of the most popular professional paths with examples of where alumni have worked are:
+See below for some of the most popular career paths political science students pursue and examples of places alumni have worked in each of these industries:

-- Government, Law, and Non-profit (25% of Political Science Graduates)
+- Government, law, or non-profit (25% of Political Science Graduates)

 - Law firms and legal services (Kirkland Ellis, Latham Watkins, Baker McKenzie, Cook Country Public Defender)

 - Business and financial services (24% of Political Science Graduates)

 - Business operations (Wells Fargo, Goldman Sacs, PepsiCo)

 - Business regulation (Securities and Exchange Commission, Illinois Business Commission)